saraelz/sse-stream-project/README.md

 This represents that student foo received a score of `.991` on exam #3.

-My purpose is to build an application that consumes this data, processes it, and stores it efficiently such that the data can be queried for various purposes.
+**My purpose is to build an application that consumes this data, processes it, and stores it efficiently such that the data can be queried for various purposes.**

 My solution:

+* If the server can't catch up to the single threaded stream then you lag behind the stream and may never catch up again.
+I wrote one process which is responsible for reading data, but a multi-threaded queue is responsible for writing to SQL server.
-* My source is the data stream.
+* I will build a data pipeline.
+The input is a single threaded data stream.
+Then, the source for the data pipeline that is the data stream.
 The data sink is the SQL database.
-Downstream of the database we can use Flask to surface the results.
+Downstream of the database, we will include a Flask file to surface the results.

-* The input is a single threaded data stream - if the server can't catch up to the single threaded stream then you lag behind the stream and may never catch up again.
-One process is responsible for reading data, but a multi-threaded queue is responsible for writing to SQL server.

 Running the Project: